How to harden your router, WiFi, and the growing pile of devices on your home network.

 | Personalized name | Easy to find | May reveal info about you |

-Recommendation: Use a generic name that doesn't reveal router brand or your identity.
+A generic name that doesn't reveal router brand or your identity is the safest middle ground.

 Guest Networks